philyboysmith/project-starter/README.md

 The build is compiled to the docs folder, which allows you to use github pages to preview the style guide.

+If you are using github pages, be sure to update the sg_url in package.json

 ## What's inside

 - [Fractal](http://fractal.build) - a simple component based style guide